 You should use the Match & Fit List Builder because it provides a simple process to create a list of colleges that meet your academic, personal, social, and financial needs and interests.
 It is designed specifically for APS students—using historical APS college enrollment and admissions data, and taking into account Georgia college entrance exam requirements—so it is more accurate than generic tools.

-These are categories that help make sense of how well your academic profile (GPA + college entrance test scores like SAT/ACT/PSAT) matches to the college’s academic profile – and thus, tells you something about your likelihood of being admitted.
-Two additional categories which are not as common are Very Likely and Far Reach.
+These are categories that help make sense of how well your academic profile (GPA + college entrance test scores like SAT/ACT/PSAT) matches the college’s academic profile—and thus, tell you something about your likelihood of being admitted.
+Two additional categories that are not as common are Very Likely and Far Reach.
 An explanation of each category is below: